 1. You’ve Got High Arches (Blame Your DNA)

-The #1 culprit?
-A high, rigid arch — aka “pes cavus” if you want the fancy term.
 That structure naturally sets your foot in a supinated (outward-leaning) position, so you don’t get that smooth inward roll other runners do.

 2. Leg Length or Alignment Issues

 Sometimes one leg’s just a little longer than the other, or there’s a weird alignment happening up the chain.
-When that’s the case, one foot might start underpronating more to compensate.
-It’s subtle, but it adds up.

 3. Old Injuries Changing Your Stride

 Had a bad ankle sprain?
 Knee tweak?
-Hip imbalance?
+Hip pain?
 Your body remembers — and it may be protecting the injured side by altering your stride without you even realizing it.
-That “protective” gait can turn into habitual supination over time.

 4. Tight Calves or Achilles = Rigid Ankles